Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-integration-with-integration-studio.md

    For more details, see [Observability Overview](../../monitoring-and-insights/observability-overview.md).

-## Step 5: Publish the Integration Component
+## Step 5: Publish the integration component

 1. **Navigate to Lifecycle Management**:
    - In the Choreo Console left navigation menu, click **Manage** and then click **Lifecycle**.